FrOSt-Foundation/gemu_toolchain/README.md

 - *program/* contains all assembly files generated from C.
 - *program.dasm* is the concatenation of all assembly files from *boot/* and *program/*.
 - *program.bin* contains the bootsector with the correct number of sectors to load from the floppy.

 ---

+### TODO

+- add a way to specify the order of the files in each directory (for dasm files).

+---